IDAES/idaes-pse/docs/technical_specs/core/util/scaling.rst

 or unscaled problem.
 It can also be desirable to perform constraint scaling in two steps.
 First scale the constraint so that a constraint violation tolerance of :math:`1 \times 10^{-8}` is a reasonable criteria for convergence.
-Then transform the constraint, and calculate constraint scale factors by other means such as based on the Jacobian.

-To transform constraints with their scale factors or undo the transformations the following functions can be used.
+Then transform the constraint.
+This will ensure that various solver tolerances make sense, and ensure that things like selection of units of measure don't affect the problem solution.
+Other constraint scaling methods such as Jacobian based scaling can be applied to the transformed constraints.

+To transform constraints, the following functions can be used.
+These functions are often used in general unit models to scale constraints such as mass an energy balances where proper constraint scaling must be determined based on process size and units of measure.
+Scaling factors supplied are usually based on some known variable scale factors.

 .. autofunction:: constraint_scaling_transform

 .. autofunction:: constraint_scaling_transform_undo

-.. autofunction:: block_constraint_scaling_transform

-.. autofunction:: block_constraint_scaling_transform_undo
+.. autofunction:: get_constarint_tranform_applied_scaling_factor

 Inspect Scaling